Create number sequences in excel 2007

 - Select A3 and A4

-- Left click on black dot and drag down as far as needed.
-(See arrow)
+- Left click and hold on the black dot and drag down as far as needed.

 Create a repeating number sequence